CloudLabsAI-Azure/AI-Gateway-with-APIM/gettingstarted.md

 ## Getting Started with the Lab

-Welcome to your Operationalize and Save Cost with AI Gateway Capabilities in Azure API Management workshop!
+Welcome to your Azure AI Gateway: API Management for Intelligent Services workshop!
 We've prepared a hands-on environment for you to explore and understand how Azure API Management can be leveraged to manage, secure, and optimize AI services including Large Language Models (LLMs) and Model Context Protocol (MCP) servers.

 ## Accessing Your Lab Environment